| Real Name | Valentino Clemente Ludovico Garavani |

 - Penthouse on Fifth Avenue in New York, near the Frick Museum overlooking Central Park decorated by Jacques Grange with paintings by Richard Prince, Jean-Michel Basquiat, Roy Lichtenstein, Andy Warhol, Willem de Kooning and Fernand Léger.[146]

-- Chalet Gifferhorn in Gstaad, Switzerland where he spends winter celebrations.
-The house has paintings of Arcimboldo and the famous sheep-shaped furniture by les Lalanne.
+- Chalet Gifferhorn in Gstaad, Switzerland, where he spent winter celebrations.
+The house has paintings of Arcimboldo and sheep-shaped furniture by les Lalanne.[148]

 Personal life

-In the 2008 film Valentino: The Last Emperor, Valentino and Giancarlo Giammetti discuss how they met on 30 July 1960 in Via Veneto, the epicenter of Rome's Dolce Vita.
-They have been together ever since, for more than 50 years,[112] although their love relationship ended in 1972.
-As told by Giancarlo in his private memoirs, in 1973 Valentino met 19-year-old Carlos Souza at the Hippopotamus club in Rio de Janeiro, dating him until Carlos married Brazilian socialite Charlene Shorto in 1983.
-Valentino and Giancarlo later became the godfathers of Charlene and Carlos' sons, Sean and Anthony.
-Carlos and Charlene worked as PR for the Maison Valentino even after their divorce in 1990, and have kept a close relationship ever since.
+In Valentino: The Last Emperor (2008), Valentino and Giancarlo Giammetti recount meeting on 31 July 1960 on Via Veneto.
+They remained life partners for more than 65 years, although their romantic relationship ended in 1972.[133]
+According to Giammetti's private memoirs, Valentino met 19‑year‑old Carlos Souza at the Hippopotamus Club in Rio de Janeiro in 1973, and the two dated until Souza married Brazilian socialite Charlene Shorto in 1983.
+Valentino and Giammetti later became godfathers to the couple's sons.
+Carlos and Charlene continued to work in public relations for Maison Valentino after their divorce in 1990 and maintained a close relationship with Valentino and Giammetti thereafter.[149]

-Valentino and Giammetti's lifestyle has been considered flamboyant.
+Valentino and Giammetti's lifestyle had been considered flamboyant.
 John Fairchild, editor-at-large at Women's Wear Daily and W, told Vanity Fair,

-Valentino adores dogs to the point that he once named a second line of clothing after his late pug Oliver.
-Today Valentino owns six pugs.
-When traveling on his 14-seat Challenger jet, Valentino and his entourage go to the airport in three cars: one for the staff and luggage, one for five of the pugs, and one for Giammetti, Valentino, and the pug Maude, who always travels with Valentino.[123]
+Valentino adored dogs to the point that he once named a second line of clothing after his late pug Oliver; he owned six pugs.
+When travelling on his 14-seat Challenger jet, Valentino and his entourage went to the airport in three cars: one for the staff and luggage, one for five of the pugs, and one for Giammetti, Valentino, and the pug Maude, who always travelled with Valentino.[152]

 References